 4. Visit the Dalongdong Bao’an Temple

 This religious structure in Datong District is another attraction to enjoy for free in Taipei.
 Dedicated to Baosheng Dadi, a Taoist saint, this temple is decorated with stone carvings, dragon columns, wood, stone, and clay carvings, stone lions, stone bamboo windows, and large statues of gods by the temple gate.
 Feng-shui practices and Confucian principles can be observed here.
-It is most popular during the Baosheng Cultural Festival so be sure to drop by whenever you’re in Taipei at this time.
+It is most popular during the Baosheng Cultural Festival so be sure to drop by whenever you’re visiting Taipei at this time.

 How to get to Dalongdong Bao’an Temple?